 GOLDSMITH-RIVERS. – On the 14th inst., at St. Margaret’s -next-Rochester, by the Rev. H. F. Rivers, M. A., brother of the bride, Mr. Edward Goldsmith, of Higham, to Sarah Jane, only daughter of W. T. Rivers, Esq., Rochester.

-On the death of his father in 1869 at Gadshill Lodge (situated inside his estate of 5 acres which included Gadshill House – leased to Mr. Dods – on Telegraph Lane, Higham), Edward Goldsmith contested the will in 1871 in a Chancery suit against his mother Elizabeth Goldsmith, widow, and his father’s executors, William Bell Bentley and Alfred Bentley.
+On the death of his father in 1869 at Gadshill Lodge (situated inside his estate of 6 acres which included Gadshill House – leased to Mr. Dods – on Telegraph Lane, Higham), Edward Goldsmith contested his father’s will in 1871 in a Chancery suit against his mother Elizabeth Goldsmith, widow, and his father’s executors, William Bell Bentley and Alfred Bentley.
 He also contested his father’s legacy against his Tasmanian cousins, legatees Mary Sophia Day and Elizabeth Rachel Day.
-In 1872 both Elizabeth Nevin and her husband, photographer Thomas Nevin, were named in a Chancery suit as defendants, along with Edward jnr and his mother, this time lodged in the name of Elizabeth’s younger sister, Mary Sophia Day as the plaintiff (Ref: National Archives UK C16/781 C546012).
-More about this extraordinary case in a future article.
+In 1872 both Elizabeth Nevin and her husband, photographer Thomas Nevin, were named in a Chancery suit as defendants, along with Edward jnr and his mother, this time lodged in the name of Elizabeth’s younger sister, Mary Sophia Day as the plaintiff (Ref: National Archives UK C16/781 C546012). .

 Goldsmith v.
 Goldsmith, Chancery, London Times, 3 June 1871